Skip to content

 What are process levels, and why are they important?

-In this edition of our Process Management Minute Series, David will provide an overview of the process levels and how they contribute to the effectiveness of business process mapping.
+Learn about the importance of process levels in your organization and how they contribute to the effectiveness of your business process mapping efforts.

 This process level identifies the organizational function to which the process belongs, for example, administration, finance, human resources, information technology, sales, marketing, or production.